TheBlueDotGame/The-Accountant/README.md

   is_ssl: false # Set to true if database requires SSL or to false otherwise, On production SSL true is a must.
 dataprovider:
   longevity: 300 # Data provider provides the data to be signed by the wallet holder in order to verify the wallet public key.
 This is a time [ s ] describing how long data are valid.
+zinc_logger: # Zinc search (elastic-search like service) for convenient access to logs.
+  address: http://zincsearch:4080 # Zinc search address in computantis network.
+  index: central # Name of the micro-service for easy logs filtering.
+  token: Basic YWRtaW46emluY3NlYXJjaA== # Token allows to validate legitimacy of the service that is sending the log.
 ```

 - The validator node: